 Context creation may fail.
 Immediately after futhark_context_new(), call futhark_context_get_error() (see below), which will return a non-NULL error string if context creation failed.
+The API functions are all thread safe.

 Memory management is entirely manual.
 Deallocation functions are provided for all types defined in the header file.
 Everything returned by an entry point must be manually deallocated.